pestphp/docs/arch-testing.md

 <a name="expect-toBeIntBackedEnums"></a>
 ### `toBeIntBackedEnums()`

-The `toBeIntBackedEnums()` method may be used to ensure that all files within a given namespace are backed by an integer.
+The `toBeIntBackedEnums()` method may be used to ensure that all enums within a specified namespace are int-backed.

 ```php
 test('app')